microsoft/FluidFramework/build-tools/packages/build-cli/docs/codeCoverageDetails.md

 ### Downloading artifacts from baseline build

 Once the baseline build is identified, we download the build artifacts corresponding to the `Code Coverage Report_{Build_Number}` artifact name for this build.
-We unzip the files, and extract the coverage metrics out of the coverage reports using the helper `getCoverageMetricsFromArtifact`.
+We unzip the files and extract the coverage metrics out of the coverage reports using the helper `getCoverageMetricsFromArtifact`.
 Currently, we track `lineCoverage` and `branchCoverage` as our metrics for reporting but only use `branchCoverage` for success criteria.
-The final structure of the extracted metrics looks like
+The final structure of the extracted metrics looks like the following:

 ```typescript
 /**